LisaSchlueter/LBNL_PPC01/ML_QC/README.md

-## Quality Cuts with Machine Learning: AP-SVM
+# Quality Cuts with Machine Learning: AP-SVM

-These machine learning-based quality cuts are based on the strategy developed by Esteban Leon: [AP-SVM-Data-Cleaning](https://github.com/esleon97/AP-SVM-Data-Cleaning/tree/main/train)
+This ML quality cut implementation is based on the strategy developed by Esteban León: 🐙 [AP-SVM-Data-Cleaning](https://github.com/esleon97/AP-SVM-Data-Cleaning/tree/main/train), 📖 [Publication](https://iopscience.iop.org/article/10.1088/2632-2153/adbb37)

-We use a two-step approach combining **Affinity Propagation (AP)** and **Support Vector Machine (SVM)** to classify waveform quality.
+We use a two-step approach:
+1. **Affinity Propagation (AP)**
+2. **Support Vector Machine (SVM)**

----
+> ⚠️ **Note on Automation**
+The machine learning-based quality cuts are **not fully automated**.
+Unlike other processing steps (e.g., DSP, energy calibration), automation is not currently possible due to the requirement for **manual relabeling** of exemplars (see step 1.2 and `03_AP_relabel.jl`).
+Therefore, the ML quality cuts are provided as standalone scripts that must be **manually adapted** to suit your specific use case.

+# Strategy
-#### 1. Affinity Propagation (AP)
+## 1. Affinity Propagation (AP)

-AP is an unsupervised clustering algorithm used to group similar waveforms.
-The goal of this step is to identify clusters corresponding to different waveform types—one of which represents the "normal" or "good" waveforms we want to retain.
+- AP is an unsupervised clustering algorithm used to group similar waveforms.
+- Goal: Cluster waveforms into groups based on waveform type.
+- AP performs three key tasks:
+  1. **Determines** the number of clusters present in the data.
+  2. **Identifies** exemplars — representative waveforms for each cluster.
+  3. **Assigns** each waveform a label, referred to as the **AP label** (an integer between 1 and *n_clusters*).

-Due to its high memory usage, AP is applied only to a subset of the data (typically ≤ 10,000 waveforms).
+> Due to its high memory usage, AP is applied only to a subset of the data (typically ≤ 10,000 waveforms).

+### 1.1 Hyperparameter optmization
+Affinity propagation has two hyperparameters: the **preference** and the **damping**.

+- preference
+  - Controls how likely a data point is to be chosen as a cluster center (exemplar).
+  - Lower values (more negative) → fewer clusters
+  - Higher values (less negative) → more clusters
+  - default: median of similarity matrix
+- damping
+  - A factor used to control the update rate during the clustering process.
+  - Helps stabilize the iterative message-passing algorithm and avoid oscillations.
+  - Must be set between `0.5` and `< 1.0`.
+  - Lower values (closer to 0.5) → faster updates, but can lead to instability
+  - Higher values (closer to 1.0) → more stable, but slower convergence

+Our goal is to optimize the hyperparameters with respect to cluster size (and convergence).
+The want to have around 100 clusters, and the algorithm should of course converge within a reasonable time.
+Less clusters would not capture the diversity of waveforms and more clusters would be infeasible to relabel by hand (see next step).

+### 1.2 AP apply to training set and assign qc-labels.
+Now we run AP with the optimial (or guessed) hyperparameters.

-We tune the AP hyperparameters (`preference` and `damping`) so that it yields around 100 clusters.
-These clusters are initially labeled with arbitrary numeric IDs (e.g., 1 to *n_clusters*).
-In a **manual** post-processing step, we map these numeric labels to meaningful quality control (QC) labels using a predefined legend.
+The resulting clusters are initially labeled with arbitrary numeric IDs (e.g., 1 to *n_clusters*), that we refer to as *"AP labels"*.

+In a **manual** post-processing step, we map these numeric **AP labels** to meaningful **quality control (QC) labels** using a predefined legend.

 | QC Label | Description   |
 | -------- | ------------- |